The information contained in this section of the site is intended for US healthcare professionals only.

 *BELBUCA® (buprenorphine buccal film) CIII is:

-• A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage pain severe enough to require daily, around-the-clock, long-term treatment with an opioid, when other pain medicines do not treat your pain well enough or you cannot tolerate them.
+A strong prescription pain medicine that contains an opioid (narcotic) that is used to manage severe and persistent pain that requires an extended treatment period with a daily opioid pain medicine when other pain medicines do not treat your pain well enough or you cannot tolerate them.

 IMPORTANT SAFETY INFORMATION ABOUT BELBUCA®